jack6202/Speech-Web-Application/README.md

 ## Database Communication

 The database that the backend connects to is hosted on Google Cloud from the ip address 35.247.82.214.
-Connections are limited to only authorized networks:
+Connections are limited to only authorized networks.
 Add yourself to this list from Cloud Console by navigating to SQL->speech-database->Connections->Authorized networks.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).